- Home

 Ellene Cudd, Youth Librarian

-Randall Minnick, Youth Services
+Bettye Chapman, Youth Services

-This area houses children's computers, accessible by patrons with a valid library card, as well as AWE Early Literacy stations equipped with educational gaming for youth.
-Additional items available to keep youth entertained includes games, quick activities, and puzzles.
+You will also find computers, accessible by patrons with a valid library card, and the AWE Early Literacy stations equipped with educational gaming for youth.
+Additional items available to keep youth entertained includes games, LEGO, puzzles, coloring pages, and more.

 Andrea Compton, Youth Librarian